CURL to RSS

 Authorization,Content-Type). - Request Body: For POST requests, provide the JSON body.

-Section titled “Step 2: JQ Parsing Rules”Once the JSON is fetched, you will see the raw response in the left panel.
+Section titled “Step 2: Parsing Rules”Once the JSON is fetched, you will see the raw response in the left panel (visualized as a tree).
 You can now define selectors to extract feed items.

 The tool uses jq syntax for querying JSON.

-- List Selector: The path to the array of items.
+- List Selector (Items Iterator): The path to the array of items.

 - Title Selector: The path to the item’s title relative to the item object.